KrystalMadrinan/portfolio/README.md

 Estimate of time needed to complete: 3 hours

-Start time:
+Start time: 11:45

-Finish time:
+Finish time: 1:45

-Actual time needed to complete:
+Actual time needed to complete: 2 hours, not completed

 # Feature #1: Refactor the CSS